Integration Overview: All CRM Types

 How Duplicate Records are Managed

-To manage duplicate records, Sugar Market first checks if the external CRM's Contact or Lead ID exists in the Sugar Market Contact table.
+When pulling data from your external CRM, Sugar Market first checks if the CRM's Contact or Lead ID exists in the Sugar Market Contact table.

 - If yes, then the matching ID record in Sugar Market is updated.